 For a listing of Rock's workflow actions, see the Workflow Actions Documentation.
-There we outline a number of actions that come with Rock, providing tips on when and how to use them.
+Here we'll outline a number of actions that come with Rock, providing tips on when and how to use them.
 Screenshots of the settings are also provided.

-A Note About Check-in Actions
+A Note About Check-in Actions: